MrSmith33/vox/internals.md

 ### Writing executable

 Executable that was stored in arena buffer is written to the target file.
-On posix platform it is given `rwx` rights.
+On posix platforms it is given `rwx` rights.

 ## IR